1966 to 1969 – ANGLIA TELEVISION | MY FIRST YEARS IN TV SOUND.

 PRESS PLAY (possibly hidden in the bottom left corner)

-Richard Chamberlin was probably still using an echo chamber I would think, plus some ‘tape delay’ echo send, noticeable on the accordion opening.
-Richard was famous for using BK6 neck mics, worn around the string players necks….in order to get a tight sound.
-Some of us didn’t catch onto that idea until much later, when Sony ECM77’s began to be put ‘clipped on’ the bridge of the fiddles…….”mind my Strad!”
+Richard Chamberlin was probably still using an echo chamber I would think, plus some ‘tape delay’ on the echo send, noticeable on the accordion opening.
+Richard was famous for using BK6 neck mics, worn around the string players’ necks….in order to get a tight sound.
+Some of us didn’t catch onto that idea until much later, when Sony ECM77s began to be clipped onto the bridge of the fiddles…….”mind my Strad!”

 The Anglia Sound Training

 As a trainee Sound Assistant I was learning not only how the mics were used, but also how to play in the ‘grams’ on the children’s show ‘Romper Room’, or the nightly local news and magazine programme ‘About Anglia’.

 ‘Grams’ in those days were still 78rpm sound effect discs played from turntables, along with music from the tape deck.
 33rpm music LPs were common, but the sound effect library was still on 78s.

 The EMT 927 turntables were massive, having been built to accommodate 16-inch transcription discs if ever required, and had felt mats that allowed you to ‘hold’ the disc with the turntable spinning underneath.
 ‘On cue’ you released it, after having pre-set a short run-up, and the heavy pickup arm, tracking at about 3 grams, coped with the start-up as the sound effect or music was ‘spun in’.
 The rotary fader on the front of the turntable is turned up fast at the same time.